zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Our scriptwriter is like an authorized repairwoman for your English.
 I speak, of course, of the wonderful Dr. Lucy Tse, who can fix any language problem you might have.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to me again (well, listen to us aga in, really) right here on ESL Podcast.

 # Being Assertive and Meek